 READ ME: Before I get too far into this, I often get asked, “how do I connect the quilt blocks?”
 That’s kind of a problem.
 The back of QAYG is ugly (I mean ugly).
 I haven’t found a pleasing way to connect the blocks while adding a second layer of backing fabric.
 So I usually use the technique to make pillows and bags — things with a lining.
 But there are several tutorials out there for connecting QAYG blocks, so feel free to try one of those.
 I can’t personally recommend any of them, since I haven’t tried them.

-If you aren’t familiar with QAYG, it’s a foundation piecing technique is often used to make a log cabin block (here’s a great tutorial from Oh Fransson!).
+If you aren’t familiar with QAYG, it’s a foundation piecing technique, often used to make a log cabin block (here’s a great tutorial from Oh Fransson!).
 Today, I’m taking that simple log cabin block and embellishing it a bit, with a few faux flying geese (thus the block name — Scattered Geese).
 It’s a fairly easy tutorial, but if you’re completely unfamiliar with QAYG, I created a VERY easy Big Stripes block that can help teach you the method.

 - 13″ square of batting